Top Challenges for Embedded Analytics and How to Overcome Them

 One of the biggest challenges for embedded analytics is the dilemma of build vs buy.
 Most organizations decide to buy an already established embedded analytics solution to integrate with their existing software for a couple of reasons.
 The primary reason why this is the preferred option is that buying saves you both time and money.
 It also allows you to free up your developers’ resources and time so that they can focus on your core competency and what your business was initially designed for.

 But of course, there are pros and cons to both decisions.

-In a nutshell, buying embedded analytics software from a vendor comes with speed and reliability while building it yourself gives you greater control over every aspect of the application.
+Buying embedded analytics software from a vendor comes with speed and reliability, while building it yourself gives you greater control over every aspect of the application.
 And the full burden of development and execution.